Resistencia, Chaco: Culture

 The city has organized a Biennial International Sculptures Contest since 1988; after each contest the sculptures remain in the city for public display in parks or sidewalks.
 Since 1997, the event has been sponsored by UNESCO.
 Resistencia is also home to a number of museums, including the René Bruseau Provincial Museum of Fine Arts, the Augusto Schulz Museum of Natural History, the Juan Alfredo Martinet Museum of Anthropology, the Ichoalay Cultural Museum, and the Ertivio Acosta Museum of Man in Chaco.

 Transport

 The city has been served by Resistencia International Airport since 1965; its terminal, completed in 1971, was designed by renowned modernist architect Amancio Williams.
+An area control centre, providing en-route air traffic control services to the northeastern corner of Argentina, is located here.
 Its access via highways includes National Route 11 (north to south), National Route 16 (westbound), and the General Belgrano Bridge, which has connected Resistencia to its twin port city of Corrientes since 1973.
 Following the closure of rail lines in the area during the privatization of the nation's railways in the early 1990s, the city's rail links were re-established with the opening of the provincially funded Sefecha line in 1997.

 Panoramic view of the airport as seen from the runway.
 The airplane is an Embraer 190 from Austral Líneas Aéreas destined to the city of Buenos Aires.